Gary Miller (footballer): Partick Thistle

 Miller signed a one-year contract with Scottish Premiership team Partick Thistle on 20 July 2015, after spending the summer on trial with the club.
 He scored his first goal for the club, a 25-yard volley against his former team St Johnstone in a 2–1 win for Thistle, on 17 October 2015.
 Miller rejected a new contract offer with Partick Thistle in June 2016 and subsequently left the club.

 Plymouth Argyle

 Miller signed for Football League Two club Plymouth Argyle on 23 June 2016, where he joined up with manager Derek Adams who had been his teammate at Livingston and Ross County and then his manager at Ross County.

 Carlisle United

 Miller signed for Football League Two club Carlisle United on 19 June 2018.
 At the end of the season, he was released by the club.

 Falkirk

 On 12 August 2019, Miller signed for Scottish League One club Falkirk on a contract until January 2020.
 Miller would end up spending three seasons at The Bairns, becoming club captain in 2020.
 He left Falkirk in the summer of 2022, having made 72 league appearances.

 East Kilbride

 Miller signed for East Kilbride in 2022.

+Coaching career

+After a stint as Head of Youth at Alloa Athletic, Miller was appointed Head of Youth Academy & Emerging Talent at Greenock Morton in June 2025.
+After manager Dougie Imrie left the club in November 2025, Miller was put in temporary charge of the first team.
+He became the first team assistant manager after Ian Murray was appointed manager in January 2026, while also continuing in his head of youth role.